Roof Lanterns in Colchester & the Neighbouring Areas | Increasing Natural Light

-At JSC Plastics & Construction Ltd, we install bespoke roof lanterns tailor-made to fit flat roofs of any kind.
-This unique architectural feature increases the sense of volume in a room while maximising the amount of natural light flowing into it.
-Available in traditional and modern slimline designs, as well as a complete range of colours, finishes and materials, our roof lanterns fit seamlessly into any design scheme while satisfying a wide range of stylistic tastes.
+JSC Plastics & Construction Ltd installs bespoke roof lanterns tailor-made to fit flat roofs of any kind.
+This unique architectural feature maximises the amount of natural light flowing into the room below.
+In turn, this creates a greater sense of space and volume.
+Available in traditional and modern slimline designs, as well as a complete range of colours, finishes and materials, our lanterns fit seamlessly into any design scheme while satisfying a wide range of stylistic tastes.

-From our base in Clacton-on-Sea, JSC Plastics & Construction covers the Essex and Suffolk region, including primary service areas such as Braintree, Colchester, Hadleigh and Ipswich.
-With more than 40 years of construction experience, our personnel fit roof lanterns into existing flat roof structures or integrate them into our own home extensions, orangeries and other construction projects.
+Based in Clacton-on-Sea, JSC Plastics & Construction covers locations across Essex and Suffolk.
+This includes key service areas such as Braintree, Colchester, Hadleigh and Ipswich.
+Our team uses more than 40 years of shared experience to fit roof lanterns, be it into existing roof structures or as part of our own home extensions, orangeries and other construction projects.

-Consisting of a pyramid design, roof lanterns rely on the use of glazing bars as a support structure for the glass itself.
+Consisting of a pyramid design, lanterns rely on glazing bars as a support structure for the glass itself.
 In most cases, these bars remain visible from underneath.
-But with increasingly slim frames available, the impact this has on the aesthetic of the feature and the amount of light flowing in remains minimal.
+But with increasingly slim frames available, the impact this has on the aesthetics of the feature, and the amount of light flowing in, remains minimal.

-1. Position of Roof Lanterns: Needless to say, natural light remains a motivating factor behind most installations, but poor positioning can lead to over-exposure to UV, particularly with south-facing homes.
+1. Position of Roof Lanterns: Natural light remains a motivating factor behind most lantern installations.
+But poor positioning can create an over-exposure to UV, particularly with south-facing homes.
 While this might initially feel nice, it quickly leads to a greenhouse effect.

-With our expertise and the latest in glass specifications, including those that remove UV without affecting light transmission, we install roof lanterns to create the perfect internal conditions.
+With our expertise and the latest in glass specifications, including those that remove UV without affecting light transmission, we install roof lanterns that create the perfect internal conditions.

-3. Planning Permission: Planning permission rarely becomes an issue with roof lanterns as they make up part of an approved extension.
-Even if your own project involves adding a roof lantern to an existing property, it likely won’t require any prior permissions.
+3. Planning Permission: Planning permission is rarely an issue with roof lanterns as they make up part of an approved extension.
+Even if your own project involves adding a roof lantern to an existing property, it likely won’t require any prior consent.

 The requirements for approval differ on a case-by-case basis in line with conditions at the property, neighbouring houses and the design of the roof lantern itself.
-Our personnel have extensive knowledge of planning requirements, so we can clear up your own situation during an initial consultation.
+Our personnel have extensive knowledge of planning requirements, so we can clarify your own situation during an initial consultation.